hexaxsoftwares/houx.js/README.md

 Before a widget can be used in another widget as a tag , it must be registered in the `widgets` object option.
 Many widgets  as possible can be used within the `Header`  widget provided it's registered.
-***Note:*** During widget registration, be sure it followed the hexax widget naming rules.
+***Note:*** During widget registration, be sure it followed the houx widget naming rules.
-Must not conflict with any built in hexax widgets.
+Must not conflict with any built in houx widgets.
 Widgets registration names must pass atleast one of these tests .

 contains :